Just as there are peak sales, there are slow seasons. eCommerce brands see the most traffic during Black Friday but may see sluggish sales in January.

 Invest in Customer Retention

 Tapping on existing customer relationships, making the most of existing customer relationships, and upselling.
 Four experts offered their view on how to build customer retention.

 By Ieva Dauderyte, Getfirepush.com

 While it’s tempting to focus your efforts on attracting more new customers, we recommend paying close attention to the ones you’ve already got.
 New customer acquisition can be costly (up to five times more expensive than retaining existing customers).
-At a time when sales are sluggish, it can be bad for your business to plough all of your marketing budget into online advertising networks.
+At a time when sales are sluggish, it can be bad for your business to plow all of your marketing budgets into online advertising networks.

 Increasing your existing customers’ lifetime value is a smart and savvy move.
 Even if you sell products where repeat purchases are hard to come by (this can be the case for fashion and apparel stores), it’s definitely possible to achieve this.

 Ivory Ella is an awesome example.
 This is a Shopify Plus store that’s used push notifications as part of its customer retention strategy, generating more than $1 million in revenue so far.
 Push notifications are always used by this store whenever its advertising budget is running low.